-Electrodes (small, plastic patches) will be attached to your child's chest and one electrode will be attached to each arm and leg.
+- The ECG technician will attach small plastic patches (electrodes) to your child's chest.
+One electrode will be attached to each arm and leg.

-The lead wires will be attached to the skin electrodes.
+- The lead wires will be attached to the electrodes.

-Once the tracing is done, the technician will disconnect the leads and remove the skin electrodes.
+- Once the test is done, the technician will disconnect the leads and remove the electrodes.

 What happens after an ECG for a child?Your child's healthcare provider will look at the results.
 Depending on the results, your child's provider may order more tests or refer you to a pediatric cardiologist.
 This is a doctor with special training to treat heart problems in children.